 The short answer is yes.
 One of the best options about the area of data science is that many programs are offered entirely online.
-A large majority of upcoming college students are considering online degree options, due to the convenience and flexibility of this option.
-For students, online data science programs can allow for more independence while working through courses.
+A large majority of upcoming college students are considering online degree options.
+Online data science programs allows independence while working through courses.
 This is an important skill-set to learn for data analysts that will be working solo in many jobs.

 Why Data Science?

-Data science can touch on many different specialized fields, but can also be very broad in its application.
+Data science includes different specialized fields, but can also be very broad in its application.
 If you have an interest in statistics or data analysis, this is definitely a career field to consider.